 Reporting Requirements: Under GASB Statement No. 72, "Fair Value Measurement and Application," LCRA is required to disclose the valuation technique and level of inputs for all investments.
 One of the acceptable valuation techniques, and that which LCRA uses, is the market approach.
 The market approach is defined as "using prices and other relevant information generated by market transactions involving identical or similar assets, liabilities or a group of assets or liabilities, such as quoted prices."
 Statement No. 72 also requires assets and liabilities to be categorized into three levels.
 Level 1 input is defined as: "quoted prices for identical assets or liabilities in active markets that LCRA can access at the measurement date."
 Level 2 input is defined as "inputs - other than quoted prices - included within Level 1 that are observable for the asset or liability, either directly or indirectly."
-A Level 3 input is defined as "significant unobservable inputs."
 LCRA uses Bloomberg Finance LP Service to quote investment market price by uniquely identifying each security with the Committee on Uniform Security Identification Procedures.